RadhaGulhane13/B-tree-and-B-epsilon-tree-data-structure/B tree/README.md

 # B Tree

 ## Introduction
-In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
+B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.

 ## Definition
 B-tree of order m is a tree which satisfies the following properties: